fediverse-devnet/feditest/docs/plan/index.md

 * Use of Webfinger to resolve identifiers into ActivityPub actor documents;

-* Use of HTTP signatures to authenticate senders;
+* Use of HTTP signatures to authenticate senders and signed fetches;

 * Behavior of receiving apps consistent with the intent of the sending app (e.g. does the app indeed delete a note, or block a user, if requested; list tbd).